una/personal-goals/happy-moments/2016_happy-moments.md

 05/10/2016
 ---
 Today on a whim I started playing around with getUserMedia to update CSSgram with camera functionality.
 So now you can take a photo and have it get filterized!

+05/11/2016
+---
+I packed for the long drive thats coming up soon today.
+Alex got me flowers and they're in my room and they make me smile every time I look at them.

+05/12/2016
+---
+Alex and I drove to New Orleans today!
+We checked into our AirBnb and headed right to Frenchman street (3 blocks from the AirBnb).
+There was so much Jazz outside on the street and we went to this amazing bar called Cane & Table as per a friend's suggestion.

+05/13/2016
+---
+I spent today in New Orleans with Alex!
+It was really awesome to walk around the French Quarter (which is so beautiful!) and we had an amazing dinner a few street car stops away.
+The best meal of the day, however, was the wine and cheese/charcuterie plate at Bachannal.

+05/14/2016
+---
+Alex and I stopped in Chatanooga, TN for dinner during the drive.
+We ended up at a surprisingly good restaurant called the Flying Squirrel.
+There was an open canoe shell lighting fixture on the ceiling and the food was pretty great.
+It was a solid stopover.

+05/15/2016
+---
+I finally got to my home with Alex today.
+We played with the AirBnb's dogs in the morning (there were 2 adorable big dogs and a cat) and then made the final stretch of drive, going along the Blue Ridge Parkway to get there.
+Needless to say, it was  extremely beautiful.

+05/16/2016
+---
+I went to the creamery with Alex today (the only attraction my hometown has).
+While I didn't see anybody I knew, it was really nice getting ice cream together (for the first time!).

+05/17/2016
+---
+I played with Legos in my home today with Alex :) It was so much fun to try to make space ships out of our extra parts and finding items from old Lego sets like my Harry Potter set.

+05/18/2016
+---
+I had dinner at Liza and Matt's place today.
+She asked me to be her maid of honor via a wine bottle that had a poem on it :) I can't wait to plan with her and be there for her!

+05/19/2016
+---
+I visited DC with Alex to meet my college roommates (Ally and Vicki) and hang out there for the night.
+We went to Momofuku and then the Columbia room -- which was an *amazing* bar experience.
+It was seriously amazing drinks that were paired with little snacks and the last one was a zen garden you would rake yourself.

+05/20/2016
+---
+I went with Alex to the Renwick gallery today in DC.
+It's such a cool gallery full of rad installations.
+My favorite was stalagmites made out of notecards.

+05/21/2016
+---
+Today I flew into Punta Cana!
+The resort is super pretty!
+Seriously looks like a palace -- and there is so much fresh fish here.
+I'm excited for the week.

+05/22/2016
+---
+Today is day two in the Dominican Republic with my family.
+The weather has been *so* nice here :) I played bocchee and did surprisingly well - and also drank rum-infused iced cappuccinos in the pool bar.